Juris-M/jurism-docs/tutorial.rst

 Adding multilingual information about works
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Suppose we want to quote Itoh's book in an article we are writing in English.
-We need to add romaji versions of the title, author etc. and also an English translation of the title.
+We need to add roman versions of the title, author etc. and also an English translation of the title.
 The following video shows how to do this.
 First we have to tell |jurism| which language a field's current information is in -- in this case it's Japanese.
 We do this by right-clicking on the label to the left of the data, clicking "Set Field Language" and selecting Japanese.
-Then we right-click the label once more, choose "Add Variant", and enter either the romaji or an English translation of the item.
+Then we right-click the label once more, choose "Add Variant", and enter either the transliteration into roman characters or an English translation of the item.

 .. raw:: html